 The length of the averaging filter, in number of readings, used to smooth the measured values.
 The instrument performs 1 reading per second, so a filter length value of 10 will result in 10 seconds integration time.
 When using longer filter lengths, more measured values are used for filtering, and the resulting data will be smoother.
-However, when the water level changes, it will take more time for the new measurement to be reported.
+However, when the snow depth changes, it will take more time for the new measurement to be reported.
 Typically, this parameter should be set to a value between 10 and 50.
-For highly turbulent water, longer filter length is recommended.